teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 poetry add pytest --group=dev
 poetry run python -m pytest -s .
 ```

+- We add `pytest` to the `dev` group since we'll only be running tests during development, not once we move the code to production.
+- The `pytest -s .` command searches the repository from the current folder, and finds all tests in any sub-folders.

 11. View your dataset test runs, and add the trace to a new annotation queue (name it `vertex-ai-search-annotations`).